WSO Photograph The Wilcox Solar Observatory

 WSO Data: Mean Field Magnetograms Synoptic Charts Coronal Model Tables Other

-Current research topics include space weather, the large-scale magnetic field, and the solar cycle.
-The observatory and staff are also associated with the Helioseismic and Magnetic Imager (HMI) project on the Solar Dynamics Observatory (SDO).
+Current WSO research topics include space weather, the large-scale magnetic field, and the solar cycle.
+The observatory and staff are also associated with the Helioseismic and Magnetic Imager (HMI) project on the Solar Dynamics Observatory (SDO) and the COFFIES DRIVE Science Center.
 HMI provides continuous real-time high-resolution solar observations of the velocity, intensity, and magnetic field from geosynchronous Earth orbit.
 The Solar Observatories Group previously operated the Solar Oscillations Investigation that uses the Michelson Doppler Imager (MDI) instrument on the SOHO spacecraft to observe the inside of the Sun.

-More information is available concerning the Solar Observatories Group, the Hansen Experimental Physics Laboratory (HEPL), the Kavli Institute for Particle Astrophysics and Cosmology (KIPAC, and about the Astronomy program at Stanford.
+More information is available concerning the Solar Observatories Group, the Hansen Experimental Physics Laboratory (HEPL), the Kavli Institute for Particle Astrophysics and Cosmology (KIPAC), and about the Experimental and Observational Astrophysics and Cosmology and Theoretical Astrophysics and Cosmology programs in the Stanford University Physics Department.

 Stanford University operates WSO with funding provided by the National Science Foundation with Grant #1836370.